Accidents and incidents involving the JAS 39 Gripen: April 2007

 On 19 April 2007, a JAS 39C Gripen (serial no 39-259) from Norrbotten Wing (F 21) crashed at the Vidsel airfield in northern Sweden.
 The pilot, Captain Stefan Kaarle, was involuntarily ejected out of the aircraft in mid-air while approaching the airstrip in order to land.
 He landed safely by parachute.
 All C/D Gripens were temporarily grounded.

 The ejection seat handle – placed between the pilot's thighs – had been activated by the motions of the pilot's flight suit.
 Repeated jerks on the handle, resulting from the G-suit inflating and deflating during the flight, had ultimately exerted enough force on it to cause the ejection.
 Moments before the ejection, the pilot had taken the aircraft into a tight turn, thus causing the G-suit to activate.

 For the C and D models of Gripen, the ejection seat handle had been moved and redesigned to make room for larger cockpit displays.
 The investigation showed that the new handle was prone to these kinds of uncommanded ejections.
 A survey among the air-wings that fly the Gripen revealed that the ejection handle had become dislodged before, though not far enough to cause an ejection.
 The investigation concluded that the quality assurance procedures between the Swedish Defense Material Administration, the Swedish Air Force and Saab were not adequate to discover the error in time and were therefore cited as the root cause of the accident.

 Hungarian Air Force

 May 2015

 On 19 May 2015, a two-seater JAS 39 D number 42 from the Hungarian Air Force overran the runway at Čáslav Air Base, Czech Republic.
 Both crewmen (Brigadier general Csaba Ugrik and Major Gergely Grof) ejected safely with no injuries.
 The aircraft was heavily damaged with the nose section separated.

 June 2015

 On 10 June 2015, a single-seater JAS 39C number 30 from the Hungarian Air Force performed a belly landing at Kecskemét Air Base, Hungary.
 The pilot, Major Sándor Kádár, ejected successfully, but experienced spinal injuries.
-The aircraft is under repair.
+The aircraft was later repaired.

+August 2026

+On 24 August 2026 a Hungarian Gripen was lost near Szolnok, Hungary.
+Pilot ejected safely, but suffered spinal injuries.